 “I make 30-minute appointments with each person.
-But not one of them has actually been under and hour.
-I say, ‘I don’t want to take more of your time,’ but the person says ‘no problem, I’m enjoying this!,’ and keeps talking.”
+But not one of them has actually been under an hour.
+I say, ‘I don’t want to take more of your time,’ but the person says, ‘no problem, I’m enjoying this!’ and keeps talking.”

 Benjamin discovered how people love to mentor those open to receiving it.
 When someone shows interest in us, we are happy to help.

 On his way to meet the CEO of a large nonprofit in downtown Seattle, Benjamin missed the entrance to the parking garage.
 With only 10 minutes until the appointment, he was stuck in traffic trying to get around the block and back to the garage.

 By the time he got to the receptionist, he was 15 minutes late for his 30-minute appointment.
 The CEO came out.
 Benjamin apologized for being late.
 The CEO said, “We don’t have enough time today.
 Make an appointment with my Assistant and we’ll try this again.”
 Benjamin went home embarrassed.

 This CEO is a friend of mine.
 I thanked him for meeting with Benjamin and apologized for him being late for the appointment.
 My friend shared with me, “I could have rearranged my schedule and met with him that day.
 But I remembered a potential vendor who did the same thing with me.
 We never let him reschedule and he didn’t get our business.
 It’s a hard lesson, but better for Ben to learn it now than when a job or sale is on the line.”

 I later shared this conversation with Benjamin, who was quite sobered by hearing it.